Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 The Command-line Interface (CLI) is probably the most notable feature though. it allows you to initialise, develop, scaffold and maintain Angular apps right from the command shell.

 **💡Pro Tip:** A JavaScript library is a collection or “library” of prewritten code snippets that can be used to repeat common JavaScript functions.
-It's also important to note, that which JavaScript framework you use often depends on your client's/business' stack.
+It’s also important to note, that which JavaScript framework you use often depends on your client’s/business’ stack.

 ### 9. React